 Salem embraces rather than shies away from its notorious past.
 Salem is replete with whimsical magic shops, all things haunted horror, and ghostly tour options.

 Many of Salem’s top attractions are devoted to its witchy history.
 If you’re like me, you may wish that witches were real.
 On a visit to Salem, you may even see modern day witches.

 But Salem is just about witchcraft and witch history.
 Salem is also a historic town with seaside charm.
 In particular, the town boasts some really pretty 17th century Colonial and Georgian architecture.

 Salem is a fantastic place to visit in the fall.
 In particular, Salem does Halloween on steroids.
 But, even it’s not fall foliage season in New England, there’s so many historic and cultural things to do in Salem.

 Salem is multifaceted.
 It’s a hotspot for Boston day trippers.
 On a visit, you’ll be plunged back in time and history to bewitching effect.

 Overview and History of Salem

 As collective mass hysteria grew, the mob mentality spawned the term “witch hunt.”
-Ultimately, more than 150 people were accused of practicing witchcraft, with 19 executions mostly by hanging.
+Ultimately, more than 150 people were accused of practicing witchcraft.
+There were nineteen executions, mostly by hanging.